Global Work Glossary

 Ensure compliance with legal and regulatory requirements

-A payroll audit ensures compliance with legal and regulatory requirements by thoroughly reviewing a company’s payroll system to identify areas of noncompliance.
-The audit examines payroll practices and procedures to ensure they align with applicable employment laws and regulations, such as minimum wage, overtime, tax laws, and benefits administration.
+A payroll audit ensures compliance with legal and regulatory requirements.
+It does so by reviewing a company’s payroll system to identify areas of noncompliance.
+The audit examines intentional payroll practices and procedures to make sure they comply with employment laws and regulations.
+These include requirements for minimum wage, overtime, tax laws, and benefits administration.

 Identify potential errors or discrepancies in payroll calculations